William Lawrence is currently working on a musical, Dance On The Moon.

 PRE-RECORDED

-MUSICAL BACKING TRACTS
+MUSICAL BACKING TRACK

 SONGS

-3, NOUGHT NEW UNDER THE SEA
+2, NOUGHT NEW UNDER THE SEA

-4, FISHERMAN’S SONG*
+3, FISHERMAN’S SONG*

-5, WHAT WILL I DO WITH MY CURIOS, BOY?
+4, WHAT WILL I DO WITH MY CURIOS, BOY?

-6, DANCE ON THE MOON
+5, DANCE ON THE MOON*

-8, MORGAN OF LLANRUUMNEY, I AM!
+7, MORGAN OF LLANRUUMNEY, THAT'S I!

 (INTERVAL)

-9, FOR HIRE
+8, FOR HIRE

-10, YOU GOTTA LIVE
+9, YOU GOTTA LIVE

-12, LET ME SET YOU FREE O!
+10, LET ME SET YOU FREE O!

-13, ON YOUR WINGS!
+11, ON YOUR WINGS!

-14, BE GUIDED BY THE STARS
+12, BE GUIDED BY THE STARS

-FISHERMAN’S SONG (Reprise)
+*FISHERMAN’S SONG (Reprise - Acapella)

-15, HASTINGS O HASTINGS
+13, HASTINGS O HASTINGS

-DANCE ON THE MOON (Reprise – Acapella)
+*DANCE ON THE MOON (Reprise)

-William Lawrence, playwright, artist: Born in Barking, Essex in 1951; brought up in the East End of London.
+William Lawrence, playwright, artist: born in Barking, Essex, 1951, was brought up in the East End of London.
 He trained at the Chelsea and Hammersmith School of Art for sculpture whilst also working in the literary field.
+He worked with the writer Robin Maugham, author of The Servant, from 1971 until Maugham's died in 1981, on over a dozen projects, finally collaborating on the comic novel, KNOCK ON TEAK.
+He is a trustee of the writer's estate.

-Lawrence was initially inspired to be a writer by his father, who worked in the Royal Albert docks by day and recited poetry at pub venues by night.
+William Lawrence was initially inspired to be a writer by his father, who worked in the Royal Albert docks by day and recited poetry at pub venues by night.

 ‘… well constructed, often moving two-hander… Lawrence never forfeits our trust… Where it excels is in its presentation of humanity stripped bare… The play may not make you feel better about death, but it may well make you feel considerably better about life.’